 We will report any significant findings arising from our work to the Audit Committee.
-Our interim visit on site will be completed during April.
-During this visit we will complete work in the following areas:
+Our on site interim work is planned to start on 2 March.
+During this time we will complete work in the following areas:

 - Evaluate and test controls over key financial systems identified as part of our risk assessment. - Review the work undertaken by the internal audit function on controls relevant to our risk assessment. - Review the accounts production process. - Review progress on critical accounting matters.